Japan City Guides: Inuyama

 Inuyama Castle's wooden donjon displays suits of samurai armor, swords, folding screens (byobu) and various documents from its long historical past.
 Inuyama Castle was privately owned by the Naruse family until 2004 when ownership was transferred to a civic foundation in Inuyama.

-Meiji Period streetcar from Kyoto at Meiji Mura near Inuyama, Gifu Prefecture
+Meiji Period streetcar from Kyoto at Meiji Mura near Inuyama, Aichi Prefecture

 A short walk south from the station towards Inuyama Castle is the Jinai-cho Temple Town area, a delightful district of narrow streets, old houses and temples: Honryuji, Sairenji, Enmyoji and Joseiji, all Jodoshinshu and built from late Muromachi to early Edo period.